Skip to main content

 (vii) A statement that the individual has ninety calendar days to appeal the adverse action;

-(viii) A statement that the individual must file his or her appeal prior to the effective date for the adverse action to keep his or her services in place during the appeal process;
+(viii) A statement that the individual must file the appeal prior to the effective date for the adverse action to keep the individual's services in place during the appeal process;

-(ix) The name and contact information for the staff member of the county board who can assist the individual with his or her appeal; and
+(ix) The name and contact information for the staff member of the county board who can assist the individual with the appeal; and

 (x) The "Complaint or Appeal of Adverse Action Explanation Form" contained in the appendix to this rule.